vidaud/seta/seta-doc/docs/general/how-runs.md

 6. Inherit every property from the class above it and also have the option of adding new properties.
 7. Objects' membership attributes in relation to other objects may also be captured.

-The following example describes part of a Taxonomy:
+The following example describes a simple Taxonomy:

 ![Screenshot](../img/taxonomy.png){width=600}